 Before configuring anything, it’s important to understand how Sales are structured in Tribe.
-In this first step, you learn how relationships, opportunities, pipelines, and commercial context fit together.
+In this first step, you learn how leads are captured and qualified before entering your formal pipeline, and how relationships, opportunities, pipelines, and commercial context fit together.
 This gives you a shared foundation before you start shaping the system to your own process.

 Table of Contents